search-rug/search-rug.github.io/_pages/education.md

 ---
 permalink: "/education/"
+layout: education
 title: Education
-layout: education
-description: Education activities of the SEARCH group
+description: The faculty in the Software Engineering and Architecture group (SEARCH) teaches bachelor and master level courses covering a range of topics, including software engineering, empirical software engineering, object-oriented design and programming, cloud computing, and software architecture.
 ---

-**Under Construction**

 # Content

 - **Courses**
-  - point to lecturers' Ocasys pages (need to list courses here?)
+  - list of courses with links to Ocasys pages
 - **Student projects**
   - list of open BSc/MSc projects
   - link to finalized BSc/MSc theses?
 (RuG link)